Monte Porreiro (Pontevedra): Facilities

 The headquarters of the regional centre of the National University of Distance Education, the UNED Associated Centre of Pontevedra inaugurated in 1973, has been located in the area since 1987.
 Educational facilities include the Luis Seoane High School, the Marcos Portela School, the Fina Casalderrey Nursery School and the A Galiña Azul Nursery.

 There is also a health centre and a parish church, and sports facilities include a football and rugby field.

 The Pontevedra-Universidad railway station is close to the neighbourhood.

+Festivities and cultural events

+The neighbourhood festivities take place every year around the 4 and 5 May and are dedicated to the patron saint of Monte Porreiro, the Good Shepherd.